clojureman/tldr/README.md

                        s
                        (f (str "|" s)))))
 ```
-You can even go a bit crazy and use anonymous functions in `where-mutual` parts
+You can even go a bit crazy and use anonymous functions in a `where-mutual` block
 ```clojure
 (compute
     (f "x")